Frequently Asked Questions about Family Law:

 7) How much is a consultation fee?

-We typically schedule initial consultations for thirty or sixty minutes, and our consultation fees currently begin at $200 for the first 30 minutes.
-Longer consultations are also available for more complex or complicated matters, and the amount of the consultation fee for these varies based on the time needed and the facts involved.
+The amount of the consultation fee for these varies based on the time needed and the facts involved.
+We typically schedule initial consultations for thirty or sixty minutes, but longer consultations are also available for more complex or complicated matters.
 Consultation fees may be paid by cash, check or by credit card at the end of the consultation.
 If you have further questions about our consultation process, please call our office at (864) 598-9172.